Sports et divertissements

 Sports et divertissements (Sports and Pastimes) is a cycle of 21 short piano pieces composed in 1914 by Erik Satie.
 The set consists of a prefatory chorale and 20 musical vignettes depicting various sports and leisure activities.
 First published in 1923, it has long been considered one of his finest achievements.

 Musically it represents the peak of Satie's humoristic piano suites (1912-1915), but stands apart from that series in its fusion of several different art forms.
 Sports originally appeared as a collector's album with illustrations by Charles Martin, accompanied by music, prose poetry and calligraphy.
-The latter three were provided by Satie in his exquisite handwritten scores, which were printed in facsimile.
+The latter three were provided by Satie in his handwritten scores, which were printed in facsimile.

 Biographer Alan M. Gillmor wrote that "Sports et divertissements is sui generis, the one work in which the variegated strands of Satie's artistic experience are unselfconsciously woven into a single fragile tapestry of sight and sound — a precarious union of Satie the musician, the poet, and the calligrapher...At turns droll and amusing, serious and sardonic, this tiny Gesamtkunstwerk affords us as meaningful a glimpse of the composer's subconscious dreamworld as we are ever likely to get."